tapis-project/documentation/source/technical/pgrest.rst

     * ``unique``

       * multi-column unique constraint that requires sets of column values to be unique.
+      * Note: Unique constraint must have unique naming between tables.
+Constraints cannot be used more than once.
       * Ex: ``"constraints": {"unique": {"two_col_pair": ["col_one", "col_two"]}}``

         * This means that col_one and col_two cannot have pairs of values that are identical.